VISION & MISSION

 Kim Hembree

-Accountant by day, dachshund lover for life!!!
-I'm a wife, dog mom, & foster dog mom, (among other things.)
-I live on the north side of Atlanta & have many Dachshunds & a Gordon Setter, who is the mother hen of the group.
+Who am I?
+I'm an accountant, dog mom, & foster dog mom (among other things.)
+I live on the north side of metro Atlanta & have a pack of dachshunds & other breeds.
+Currently, we have 5…4 weens & a fluffer nutter (non-dachshund.)
 My husband loves the dogs just as much as I do.
-Dachshunds have been a part of my life since I was 5 years old, and I can’t imagine my home without them.
-The 'permanent staff' help us a lot with the new ones, giving them the confidence that everything is going to be alright.
+I can’t imagine my home without them.
+Our pack members help us a lot with the fosters, providing the confidence that everything is going to be all right.
+I also love a challenge.
+Give me the paralyzed dogs, the sick dogs, the quirky ones.
+Let me show the world how this dog can blossom & thrive, not only in my home but yours too.
 I started fostering due to my love of the breed & seeing so many dogs in need.
-People ask “how can you do it – how can you let them go? …when I see the smiles on the faces of the dog & the new family, I just know that I am doing the right thing.
-I am merely a bridge for that dog who just needs a second chance as well as the family that is searching & yet to find their next pet.
+People often ask “How can you do it – how can you let them go?
+Well,…this is like having a never-ending family that continues to grow with each adoption (or as we call them, “graduations”.)
+When I see the smiles on the faces of the dog & the new family, I know I am doing the right thing.
+I am merely a bridge for that dog who needs a second chance as well as the family that is searching & yet to find their next pet.
 What could be more rewarding?!?

 Cristina Dumitrescu